wilsonliaows/docs/workbot/workbot-dialogflow-nlu.md

 #### Responses
-After every intent prompt, you can define a response that helps to elicit information from the user in the follow-up intent.
+After every intent prompt, you can define a response that helps to collect information from the user in the follow-up intent.
 In this example, we reference previously resolved user parameter values as a positive feedback to the user that Workbot understood their input.

 ![Response](/assets/images/workbot/workbot-dialogflow-nlu/response.png)